Wanhua drops application for Louisiana chemical complex site

 CONVENT, La.
 (AP) — Chinese chemical giant Wanhua has dropped its land use application for a chemical manufacturing site in Louisiana, saying it has changed the project's scope and is considering another site.

-St. James Parish President Timmy Roussel tells The Advocate that company officials had said construction in Convent would cost $2 billion rather than the $1.25 billion originally planned.
+Company officials had said earlier that construction costs at the Convent site had ballooned to $2 billion from the $1.25 billion originally planned, St. James Parish President Timmy Roussel told The Advocate .

-He also says a company that had offered land in expectation of selling chlorine to Wanhua took back the offer after the proposal was scaled back to a facility that wouldn't need chlorine.
+He also said a company that had offered land in expectation of selling chlorine to Wanhua took back the offer after the proposed polyurethane complex was scaled back to a facility that wouldn't need chlorine.

+Wanhua dropped its land use application for a 250-acre (101 hectare) site in an email Wednesday, which the newspaper obtained through a public records request.

+"As you are aware, the project scope has changed and a new project location is under review," wrote William Day of Wanhua Chemical U.S. Operations.
+"Given these two changes to the project, Wanhua respectfully withdraws the application."

-The paper says Wanhua official William Day wouldn't say what increased the construction costs.
+Day declined on Friday to say what increased the construction costs, the newspaper reported.

 Environmental groups that had fought the plans called it a victory of David over Goliath.